KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_settings/tab_project_files.rst

 .. rst-class:: clear-both

 .. warning::
    :guilabel:`Delete files` deletes the unused files from your file system!
-If you want to remove unused files from your project use :menuselection:`Project -->` :ref:`remove_unused_media`.
+If you want to remove unused files from your project, use :menuselection:`Project -->` :ref:`remove_unused_media`.

 .. container:: clear-both